jkdragonite/swen222actualfinalcommit/src/game/GamePackageREADME.txt

 	//we then update movable container locations by sending 'm' followed by a container's old x/y
 	//and then their new x/y

-	//we then update pickupables/dropped items preceeded by 'p'.
+	//we then update pickupables/dropped items preceeded by 'i'.
 Each subsequent item is preceeded
 	//by either a 0 or 1, which is whether it was picked up or dropped.
 This is followed by either
 	//the x/y co-ordinates of the player, (or the player involved's uid?) and the x/y of where
-	//te=he object either was or is now.
+	//the object either was or is now. e.g. player 202 dropped an item at 0,4 = 'i141202'

+	//finally? we update the players.
+This stage is signaled by a 'p' and is followed by the
+	//player's uid. (inventory managed in the one before?)
+	//If the player has moved rooms a 1 is sent, followed by the id# of the room, else a 0 is sent
+	//If the player has moved in their current room a 1 is sent, followed by the new grid x/y pos
+	//	else a 0 is sent
-	//update player
+	//any other player details??
-	//room, inventory, etc.